orpheus016/prof-morbius-rf-chip/Project/1-on-chip/schematic/PNgen/README.md

 -----

-## 🔮 Future Work
+## 🔮 Future Improvements

-  * Replace the current DFF with a more robust, standard 9-NAND gate edge-triggered design to improve reliability.
+  * Make a version with rising-edge DFF.
   * Implement logic to detect and escape the forbidden "all-zeros" state.
   * Integrate the PN generator with a frequency synthesizer module.